 As a history major in undergrad, I knew I wanted a job that allowed me to touch history every day.
-I wasn’t sure what that job may be, so my advisor encouraged me to seek an internship with the Oregon Historical Society (OHS).
-I interned at OHS for the summer and found myself in the archives working with history all day long.
-I was overjoyed to realize this was a job and immediately committed myself to grad school to become an archivist.
+I interned at Oregon Historical Society for the summer and found myself in the archives working with history all day long.
+I was overjoyed to realize this was a job and committed myself to graduate school to become an archivist.

-I have an MSLIS with a concentration in archives management, and more than 10 years of experience in history organizations, including the Smithsonian Institution and the Oregon Wine History Archive.
-Much of my work has been to develop new history-based programs from scratch and help to revitalize dormant archives.
-My specialty is teaching history organizations how to manage and present their artifacts.
+I have an MSLIS with a concentration in archives management, and more than 10 years of experience in history organizations — including the Smithsonian Institution and the Oregon Wine History Archive.
+Much of my work has been to develop and launch archival programs from scratch or help revitalize dormant archives.
+My specialty is teaching organizations how to care for, manage, and present their collections.
 My job is to empower them to meet their mission and help them share the stories at the heart of their collections.

-Here are some of the places I’ve worked and the projects I’ve done:
+Here are some of the places I’ve worked and projects I’ve done: